MCInversion/ICG_Painter2023/README.md

 ```
 python ICGPaint.py
 ```
 .
-You should see the main tkinter window appear:
+You should see the main tkinter window appear with an empty image.

+The current outline of the GUI is:
 ![GUIHierarchy](https://github.com/MCInversion/ICG_Painter2023/blob/ReadmeResources/readme_res/painterScrn.jpg)